rickhallett/wordwatch/README.md

 1. Make tests more efficient by mocking the 'api' call, as opposed to processing the entire topics.json each time.
 2. Screenshot tests for layout changes
-3. Understand whats going on with react testing library in regards to checking a component after it has been re-rendered
-4. Split test specs into separate component files
+3. Look for a way to dry up topic element set up and testing; its readable, but very repetitive

-5. In retrospect, I could have done this quicker with vanilla JavaScript; the unfamiliar abstractions of React slowed me down probably 5x.
+In retrospect, I could have done this quicker with vanilla JavaScript; the unfamiliar abstractions of React/react-testing-library probably slowed me down 5x.

-6. More than any other coding experience, this has demonstrated to me the value of creating tests DURING development, not just after..!
+More than any other coding experience, this has demonstrated to me the value of creating tests DURING development, not just after..!

 ## Running instructions

 Clone repository:

 `git clone https://github.com/rickhallett/wordwatch.git`

 Install dependencies:

 `cd wordwatch`

 `npm install`

 Run application:

 `npm run start`

 Run tests:

 `npm run test`